FREE CLASS

 2. Quality Over Quantity

-Your chair isn't just a place to park yourself for the next 12 hours; it's your workspace's most important piece.
+You'll spend long hours in your chair, so treat it as your workspace's most important piece.
 It can either be a trusty companion or a literal pain in the ass.

 Opt for an ergonomic design that cradles you through those long work sessions.
 A comfortable chair lets you tackle your tasks without feeling the toll on your body.